Back to Resources

 Activities covered by an industrial license include food production and processing, garment manufacturing, electronics assembly, construction materials manufacturing, chemical processing, metal fabrication, textile production, furniture manufacturing, and packaging operations.

 Cost for an industrial license ranges from AED 20,000 to AED 50,000 or more for initial setup, depending on the manufacturing activity, the size of the operation, and the location.
 Industrial zones within free zones may offer different pricing structures.
+You will also need to budget for facility lease, equipment, utility connections, and compliance inspections, which can add significantly to total setup costs.

-Key consideration: if you are an international entrepreneur looking to set up a service business, consultancy, or trading company in the UAE, you almost certainly do not need an industrial license.
+If you are an international entrepreneur looking to set up a service business, consultancy, or trading company in the UAE, you almost certainly do not need an industrial license.
 This license type is specifically for businesses that physically manufacture or process goods within the UAE.

 Other License Types